elitenoire/hng11-uno-x/README.md

-# hng11-uno-x
+# hng12-uno-x

-HNG11 FRONTEND INTERNSHIP TASK: STAGE 1
+HNG12 FRONTEND INTERNSHIP TASK: STAGE 1

-> Build your personal website using HTML, CSS and JavaScript.
+> Build your Profile Card using HTML, CSS and JavaScript.

-A simple single-page website outlining my goals for the next 2 years in the tech field.
+A simple profile card with a bio, location, and a social links.